kubernetes/community/communication/website-guidelines.md

 ## Community statements

-Prominent notices on Kubernetes web sites (such as site-wide or front-page banners) may be used occasionally to publish statements on behalf of the Kubernetes community.
+Prominent notices on Kubernetes web sites (such as site-wide or front-page banners) may be used occasionally to publish information on behalf of the Kubernetes community.
-The content of those statements must be approved by the [Kubernetes Steering Committee].
+The content of those notices must be approved by the [Kubernetes Steering Committee].
-Statements may remain up to 3 weeks, after which they automatically expire and are removed unless renewed by the steering committee for additional 3 week periods.
+Notices may remain up to 3 weeks, after which they automatically expire and are removed unless renewed by the steering committee for additional 3 week periods.

 [website subproject]: https://github.com/kubernetes/community/tree/master/sig-docs#website